How to subtract in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app right from your browser.
-It handles the entire development lifecycle from concept to completion.
+Replit Agent writes the code, tests for errors, and deploys your application from a single natural language prompt.
 Start building with Replit.